Bad Movies

 The End, sorry it hurt so much.

-Written in September 2005 by Nathan Decker and edited by Pam Burda.
+Written in September 2005 by Nathan Decker.

 Go ahead, steal anything you want from this page,